Published 15/04/2025, Edited 29/04/2025

 Retention of the existing Federal Electorate system

 Reducing red tape, private consultant and legal fees as well as the time required to interpret and align legislation, and the defacto size of the government (State Parliamentarians and their staff) without cutting the deliverables or effectiveness of the public service.
-I'm sure this has many unintended consequences I haven't yet considered, but worth throwing the idea out there.
+I'm sure this and other suggestions has many unintended consequences I haven't yet considered, but worth throwing the idea out there.

 As a resident of Victoria, I do want to say that I came up with this before I realised what the debt of the State of Victoria is, so its important to note that State debt can still be distributed between the members of a Local Government Association or consolidated into the national debt